Oxaide

 Can be directionally correct while still missing the exact underwriting question a buyer or lender cares about

-The real question is not whether the BMS exists.
-It is whether the BMS-reported condition is enough to support valuation, warranty, refinancing, or operating decisions.
+What people usually need to know is whether the BMS-reported condition is enough to support valuation, warranty, refinancing, or operating decisions.

 Common questions